aws-samples/step-functions-workflows-collection/ingest-and-analyze-historical-storm-events/README.md

 ## Pre-run instructions

 - Upload the zip files to a folder in the S3 bucket created by the stack
-    - The storm data files (zipped format) can be obtained from the [NOAA website](https://www1.ncdc.noaa.gov/pub/data/swdi/stormevents/csvfiles/) directly
+    - The zipped storm data files can be obtained direclty from the [NOAA website](https://www1.ncdc.noaa.gov/pub/data/swdi/stormevents/csvfiles/)
     - For the purpose of the example, we have few sample files that we can use for the demo
         ```
         $ cd sample_files